MicroLoan offers a long term solution to helping those living in poverty. Here we answer some FAQs about how we operate

 Women are more likely to repay their loans.
 There is a wealth of research from across the world to prove this.

 Additionally, research shows that women are much more altruistic with their incomes.
-The Havard Review published a report in 2012 stating that women reinvest 90% of every dollar that they earn back into their families’ education, health and nutrition.
+According to research by the Havard Review, women reinvest 90% of every dollar that they earn back into their families’ education, health and nutrition.

 How do you have such high repayment rates?

-Our long term repayment rate is 97% (In 2016 we reported repayment rates of 99%).
-We lend to groups of women rather than to individuals, therefore each group accepts joint responsibility for the loan.
+Our repayment rate is over 97% (in 2018 we reported a repayment rate of 99%).
+MicroLoan lends to groups of women rather than to individuals, therefore each group accepts joint responsibility for the loan.

 We provide extensive training before we make the loans to ensure that we lend responsibly and help our clients succeed.
-We provide 8 training sessions before the clients receive their loan, and fortnightly training and support throughout the loan period to help clients address challenges and manage their loans and their business.
+We provide eight training sessions before the women receive their loan, and fortnightly training and support throughout the loan period to help them address challenges and manage their loans and their business.

 What happens if someone can’t repay their loan?